Canadair CL-415: Design

-The CL-415 has an updated cockpit, aerodynamics enhancements and changes to the water-release system as well, creating a modern firefighting amphibious flying boat for use in detecting and suppressing forest fires.
+The CL-415 has an updated cockpit, aerodynamics enhancements, and changes to the water-release system creating a modern firefighting amphibious flying boat for use in detecting and suppressing forest fires.
 Compared to the CL-215, the CL-415 has increased operating weight and speed, yielding improved productivity and performance.
 Due to the increased power of its pair of Pratt & Whitney Canada PW123AF turboprop engines, each capable of generating up to 1,775 kW of power, these are located closer to the fuselage in comparison to the CL-215's arrangement.
 While this repositioning would typically reduce lateral stability on its own, this is rectified via the addition of an inverted fixed leading edge slat forward of the righthand horizontal stabiliser.
 Furthermore, winglets have been adopted on this model for the purpose of improving directional stability.

 The CL-415 can scoop up to 6140 L of water from a nearby water source, mix it with a chemical foam if desired, and drop it on a fire without having to return to base to refill its tanks.
 The CL-415 was specifically developed to provide the capability to deliver large quantities of suppressant in quick response to fires.
 This is stored within large tanks which are located mostly beneath the cabin floor within the hull, although a header tank above this level is present on either side of the fuselage.
 The airframe is built for reliability and longevity, making extensive use of corrosion-resistant materials, predominantly treated aluminium, that facilitates its use in salt water.
 According to Flight International, the CL-415 has good handling on the water, being relatively easy to operate in comparison with several other amphibious aircraft.
 The CL-515 can hold up to 7,000 litres (1,850 US gallons), and has a refill time of 14 seconds.

 The aircraft requires 1340 m of flyable length to descend from 15 m altitude, scoop 6137 L of water during a twelve-second 410 m run on the water at 70 kn, then climb back to 15 m altitude.
 The aircraft can also pick up partial loads in smaller areas, and can turn while scooping if necessary.
 Management of the water bombing system is centralised via a water status panel on the flight instrumentation, giving direct control to the pilots; various dispersal patterns and sequences can be selected.
 A manually operated emergency dump lever is also present, bypassing this system.
 Bombardier have claimed that the type performs 6.9 water drops for every flight hour of the type.
 The CL-415GR variant features higher operating weights, while the CL-415 multi-role model is available for purposes in a paramilitary search and rescue role and utility transport.